pulkitjalan/contact-form-backend/README.md

 </form>
 ```

 Once configured, it will send the contact form submission to the configured email.
 A reply to address will automatically be added as the `email` fields value.
 Files can also be attached using a `files` for `files[]` field.
+Don't forget to update `upload_max_filesize` and `post_max_size` if you wish to use file uploads.

 ## Requirements